” Runtime Error R6025

 Method 3: Install any missing Microsoft Visual C ++ Redistributable packages

 Another possible cause of Runtime Error R6025 is the lack of the Microsoft Visual C ++ Redistributable package.
-Windows computers depend on a bunch of different Microsoft Visual C ++ Redistributable packages to run a Visual C ++ application successfully and seamlessly, and missing Redistributable packages can lead to a problematic Windows PC when running Visual C ++ applications.
+Windows computers depend on many different Microsoft Visual C ++ Redistributable packages to successfully and seamlessly run a Visual C ++ application.
+And missing Redistributable packages can lead to a problematic Windows PC when running Visual C ++ applications.
 Here’s how you can check for and install missing Microsoft Visual C ++ Redistributable packages on your computer:

 - Open the Start Menu.